|

 • Contraception

-When visiting a dentist, you are limited by the list of free services that they provide.
-Although the treatment choice is quite broad, you might need to pay out of pocket.
+When visiting a dentist, you are limited by the list of free services they provide.
+Although the treatment choice is broad, you might need to pay out of pocket.
 We recommend taking dental insurance for such cases.

 For example, public insurance pays only for particular materials, usually the most basic ones.
 Plus, patients pay for most cosmetic procedures, like teeth whitening.